This site is entirely user-supported. See how you can help.

 E ENTRANCE ELEVATION: (originally the principal front facing onto the water at the centre of Dominion and Colonial Avenue); elaborately detailed door with sweetheart curved moulding above low glazed 2-leaf door and diagonal astragals above in fanlight converging at glazed 'keystone' above curved timber moulding; also flanked by narrow sash and case windows; window above in tall, narrow curvilinear gable-head blocked.
 2 red tiled steps to door as at N.

-S (REAR) ELEVATION: very plain; smaller 9-pane windows at ground; straight-edged gables with simplified Dutch semi-circular pedimented aspices and kneelers midway.
+S (REAR) ELEVATION: very plain; smaller 9-pane windows at ground; straight-edged gables with simplified Dutch semi-circular pedimented aspices and kneelers midway (loss of fabric to rear roof following damage and collapse, 2021).

 The former South Africa pavilion with its distinctive curvilinear Dutch Baroque gables is one of the few remaining buildings from the Glasgow Empire Exhibition of 1938, held at Bellahouston Park.
-It was built originally to show exports from South Africa and the Dutch gables were designed to reflect the Dutch influence in South African architecture.
+It was built originally to show exports from South Africa: the curvilinear gables were designed to reflect the Dutch influence in South African architecture and is a rare surviving example of the Dutch Colonial style in Scotland.
 Built as a temporary structure, the building was later moved to Ardeer to become a staff canteen.

 The Empire Exhibition was an international showcase to celebrate industry and had exhibits from around the Commonwealth.
 Thomas Tait was the architect-in-chief and the majority of the buildings were in a contemporary functional style, using the latest building materials of steel and timber framing with asbestos cladding.
 The Dutch Baroque style of the Pavilion contrasted with these.
 The pavilion took its place in the 'Dominions and Colonies' section of the Exhibition, together with Canada and Australia Houses.